Everyone loves a bargain and when it comes to European and international designer brand bargains, it's hard to beat Bicester Village near Oxford.

 Discount prices have drawn thrifty international fashionistas to Bicester Village, ten miles from Oxford, for years.
 And for years they kept it almost a secret.

 It's not a secret anymore.
 In fact, Bicester Village now claims to be the world's most successful designer discount outlet mall.
 It's one of the UK's most popular tourist destinations, attracting six million visitors a year.
-It's so popular, in fact, that in October 2015 it got its own railway station - the first between London and another city, according to The Guardian, in 100 years.
+It's so popular, in fact, that in October 2015 it got its own railway station - the first between London and another city, as reported in The Guardian, in 100 years.

 It's less than an hour, by train from London Marylebone Station.